Distributional value gradients for stochastic environments: Sobolev Bellman operator

-\textbf{Remark (ii).} Although we write the update in a single “block-affine” line, strictly speaking it does not close on the 2-vector $(Z,\partial_aZ)$ alone so we refer to it as \textbf{pseudo-affine}.
-Indeed, there is still an $N\,\partial_sZ$ term lurking outside of $H$.
-We therefore call it affine only in a loose, not literal, sense; the genuine finite-dimensional affine form appears once we lift to the full Sobolev vector $(Z,\partial_aZ,\partial_sZ)$ in Section~\ref{appendix:complete_sobolev}.
+\textbf{Remark (ii).} Although we write the update in a single “block-affine” line, it is not \emph{self-contained} in the 2-vector $(Z,\partial_a Z)$.
+Indeed, the right-hand side still involves the next-step state-gradient term $N\,\partial_s Z$, which is not part of $H$.
+Thus we refer to this update as the \emph{incomplete} Sobolev Bellman backup.
+We therefore call the update affine only in a loose, not literal, sense; the genuine finite-dimensional affine form appears once we lift to the full Sobolev vector $(Z,\partial_a Z,\partial_s Z)$ in Section~\ref{appendix:complete_sobolev}.

 \textbf{Measurability}.
 By the same argument used in Appendix~\ref{appendix:gradient_random_variable}, the map $(s,a,\varepsilon)\mapsto\partial_{s}Z(s,a;\varepsilon)$ is jointly Borel-measurable.